pureprofile/android-sdk-pureprofile/README.md

 ![alt text](https://devtools.pureprofile.com/surveys/ios/assets/server2server_login.png)

-#### 7. Call Pureprofile SDK initialization function in onCreate() of your Activity to activate SDK
+#### 7. Call Pureprofile SDK initialisation function in onCreate() of your Activity to activate SDK
-After you link your project to all dependencies you can easily initialize the SDK.
+After you link your project to all dependencies you can easily initialise the SDK.
 Your activity must extend the ```com.pureprofile.sdk.ui.helpers.SdkActivity```.
 Once you added all dependencies then you can call Pureprofile SDK init() in onCreate() ( just after super.onCreate(savedInstanceState) ) passing the authentication token you received from the login process and you are ready to go.
 To start the sdk just call run() passing the activity context.
 If you require to test the sdk in test mode simply set the test environment by calling setTestEnv() after you init the sdk.
 Below is a sample:
 ```
     @Override
     protected void onCreate(Bundle savedInstanceState) {